lever/postings-api/README.md

 | `org`               | Current company / organization
 | `urls`              | URLs for sites (Github, Twitter, LinkedIn, Dribbble, etc).
 Should be a JSON map or individual urls[GitHub], urls[Twitter], etc fields
 | `comments`          | Additional information from the candidate
-| `silent`            | Disables confirmation email sent to candidates upon application
+| `silent`            | Disables confirmation email sent to candidates upon application.
+Accepts values of true, false, "true" or "false".
 | `source`             | Adds a source tag to candidate (e.g. 'LinkedIn')

 The server will respond with JSON object.